Background; why speed up children’s bedtimes?

 The bags were presented to the boys (and baby sister) on getting into the car after school.
 Biggest read what was required and set about it as soon as we got home.
 Perfect timing for him as he wasn’t the birthday boy!

-I picked these three things 1) Something you’ve made/drawn/written, 2) something to show and tell and 3) a book that fits in here, but they are tasks that can be tinkered with.
+I picked these three things 1) Something you’ve made/drawn/written, 2) Something to show and tell and 3) A book that fits in here.
+Obviously these are tasks that can be tinkered with.
 Please tell me what works for you in the comments below!
-Love pinching an idea!
+I love pinching an idea!
 A lovely lady told me that a healthy snack and some show and tell sums and drawing worked for her lovely two.

 Debrief; how bedtime bags worked for us

 I would normally have had far more delaying tactics but they happily came upstairs at bedtime.
 They clearly thought that they were getting one up on me – their bags were bulging with more than three things.
-I commented that we would probably only have time for three things each, no meltdowns yet….).
+I commented that we would probably only have time for three things each, no meltdowns yet….
 Once upstairs they got ready quickly (I am speaking relatively!
-Super nanny would still have had plenty to work on and I suspect their antics would still make it onto her show!😂😂😂).
+Super nanny would still have had plenty to work on; I suspect that their antics would still be enough to make it onto her show! 😂😂😂).

 The bags disappeared (literally) in birthday chaos for a while.
-So, I relied on a mixture of usual tactics, often with patience and humour.
-Sometimes with casual/passive aggressive references to following up on the parents’ evenings and “teachers’ help parents hotline” 🙄.
+So, I relied on a mixture of usual tactics, sometimes with patience and humour.
+Sometimes with casual/passive aggressive references to following up on the parents’ evenings and the “teachers’ hotline” 🙄.
 Its so tough when you’re tired too.

 We enjoyed the bags again last night (chaos still doffed it’s hat several times, but they helped and I was grateful that they were there!).
 The positive focus has definitely helped and the bedtime bags will certainly be back in our house.
 If you try them in your house, I would love to hear about all about it.
 May speedy, happy bedtimes find you tonight!

 If you like this activity then you may well love this happy chatty talking activity or the calmer “Today’s Post” activity.
-Both activities that give carrots to dangle to hopefully speed up the children’s bedtime and make them more about quality, happy time (with some squeals and craziness included as standard obvs).
+Both activities give carrots to dangle to hopefully speed up your children’s bedtimes and make them more about quality, happy time (with some squeals and craziness included as standard obvs).